3 Tips for Pairing Food, Wine, and Weed

 Whether you are smoking cannabis with a meal, eating an infusion, or simply smelling the aromas, the key to adding herb to a gourmet meal is to know your terpene profiles.
 Cannabis, food, and wine harmonize perfectly once you find similar aromas and flavors.

 For example, at the Eaze event, we paired Humboldt Farms Purple Punch, Ellipsis Wine Company's Zinfandel 2013, and chicken meatballs topped with crispy shallots and spicy tomato sauce.
-This fruit-forward Indica strain has high levels of the Caryophyllene terpene and presents complex aromas of dark berry and raspberry, followed by marionberry, purple grape candy, and currants.
-These same characteristics are found in the Ellipsis Zinfandel with loads of blackberry, juicy red fruits, and bold, spicy flavors.
-The idea here is to first pair the cannabis terpene aromas to the bouquet of the wine.
+This fruit-forward strain has high levels of the terpene beta-caryophyllene and presents complex aromas of dark berry and raspberry, followed by marionberry, purple grape candy, and currants.
+These same characteristics are found in the Ellipsis Zinfandel presenting blackberry, juicy red fruits, and bold, spicy flavors.
+The idea is to first pair the cannabis terpene aromas to the bouquet of the wine.

 Next, add in the food.
-You’ll first want to find a pairing that is balanced meaning you want the weight of the food to match the weight of the wine and cannabis.
-Match more substantial foods such as the meatballs to heavier-bodied red wines and Indica-dominant strains.
-Not only do the flavors work well together, but the side effects also correspond well.
-A big hearty meal will make you feel sleepy and relaxed.
-So will Indica and a glass of red wine.
+You’ll want to find a pairing that is balanced meaning you want the weight of the food to match the weight of the wine and cannabis.
+Match heavier foods such meatballs with full-bodied red wines and strains rich in myrcene or beta-caryophyllene.

 As with the cannabis and wine pairings, you’ll also want to find similar aromas and flavors in the food.
-Concentrate on the most prominent character and build out the pairing from there.
+Concentrate on the most prominent flavor, then build the pairing.
 For example, if you are enjoying a glass of red wine for dessert that displays notes of dark chocolate, a cannabis strain such as Chocolate Kush would pair nicely alongside a gourmet chocolate brownie.
-At the Eaze dinner, the chicken meatballs made a good pairing with the Purple Punch and Zinfandel due to the slight sweetness of the meat and spices.
+At the Eaze dinner, the chicken meatballs were a perfect pairing with Purple Punch and Zinfandel due to the slight sweetness of the meat and spices.

 For more Herb Somm food & cannabis pairing tips, click here.